 We also reserve the right to withhold a learner’s, and/or cohort’s, results for all the ABMA qualifications and/or units they are studying at the time of the notification or investigation of suspected or actual malpractice/maladministration.

 If appropriate, we may find that the complexity of a case or a lack of cooperation from a centre means that they are unable to complete an investigation.
-In such circumstances we will consult the relevant Regulatory Bodies in order to determine how best to progress the matter.
+In such circumstances we may consult the relevant Regulatory Bodies in order to determine how best to progress the matter.

 Where a member of ABMA’s staff is under investigation we may suspend them or move them to other duties until the investigation is complete.

-Throughout the investigation our RD will be responsible for overseeing the work of the investigation team to ensure that due process is being followed, appropriate evidence has been gathered and reviewed and, for liaising with and keeping relevant external parties informed.
+Throughout the investigation our CD will be responsible for overseeing the work of the investigation team to ensure that due process is being followed, appropriate evidence has been gathered and reviewed and, for liaising with and keeping relevant external parties informed.

 After an investigation, we will produce a draft report for the parties concerned to check the factual accuracy where appropriate.
 Any subsequent amendments will be agreed between the parties concerned and ourselves.
 The report will: